Curcumin and Ginger: Can You Take Them Together?

 2

-Ginger's gingerols and shogaols also inhibit COX-2 and NF-kB, but additionally block 5-lipoxygenase (5-LOX) and suppress leukotriene B4 production.
-This is the pathway curcumin alone does not cover.
+Ginger's gingerols and shogaols also hit COX-2 and NF-kB, but additionally block 5-lipoxygenase and lower leukotriene B4.
+That is a pathway curcumin alone does not cover.

 3